-The Group has engaged in, and may continue to engage in, acquisitions of other companies, business and assets from time to time.
+The Group has engaged in, and may continue to engage in, acquisitions of other companies, businesses and assets from time to time.
 On June 1, 2022, the Group completed its acquisition of Davy, Ireland's leading provider of wealth management and capital markets services.
-The Group has also entered into a binding agreement with KBCI and KBC Group for the acquisition of KBCI's assets and liabilities, and currently expects closing of this acquisition by the end of the first quarter of 2023.
+On February 3, 2023, the Group also completed the acquisition of portfolios consisting of \in 7.9 billion of loans, \in 1.8 billion of deposits and \in 0.1 billion of commercial and consumer loans.